promitbasak/TicTacToe-Pygame/README.md

 # TicTacToe-Pygame
-A Simple TicTacToe game made with Python and Pygame from scratch with minimum externally achieved code.
+A Simple TicTacToe game with 4 difficulty levels made with Python and Pygame from scratch with minimum externally achieved code.